-First, we have to consider the type of data representation to use (cf., the hierarchy of De Raedt, 2008, Chapter 4).
+First, we have to consider the type of data representation to use (cf., the hierarchy of De Raedt, 2008, ch.
+4).
 For instance, relational data can be propositionalized for the application of standard, non-relational learning algorithms.
-More often, in order to fully exploit the relational information, SRL researchers have chosen to represent the data either using an attributed graph in a relational database (see e.g., Friedman et al., 1999), or via logic programs (see e.g., Kersting & Raedt, 2002).
+More often, in order to fully exploit the relational information, SRL researchers have chosen to represent the data either using an attributed graph in a relational database (see e.g., Friedman, Getoor, Koller, & Pfeffer, 1999), or via logic programs (see e.g., Kersting & De Raedt, 2002).
 Each choice has different strengths.
-In this article, we focus on the graph-based representation, which has been a common choice for addressing the growing interest in network data and applications analyzing electronic communication and online social networks such as Facebook, Twitter, Flickr, and LinkedIn (Mislove et al., 2007; Ahmed et al., 2010).
-Specifically, we assume a graph-based data representation $G = \langle V, E, \mathbf{X}^V, \mathbf{X}^E \rangle$ where the nodes V are entities (e.g., friendships, citations). $\mathbf{X}^V$ is a set of features about the entities in V. Likewise, the set of features $\mathbf{X}^E$ provides information about the relation links in E.
+In this article, we focus on the graph-based representation, which has been a common choice for addressing the growing interest in network data and applications for analyzing electronic communication and online social networks such as Facebook, Twitter, Flickr, and LinkedIn (Mislove, Marcon, Gummadi, Druschel, & Bhattacharjee, 2007; Ahmed, Berchmans, Neville, & Kompella, 2010).
+Specifically, we assume a graphbased data representation $G = \langle V, E, \mathbf{X}^V, \mathbf{X}^E \rangle$ where the nodes V are entities (e.g., people, places, events) and the links E represent relationships among those entities (e.g., friendships, citations). $\mathbf{X}^V$ is a set of features about the entities in V. Likewise, the set of features $\mathbf{X}^E$ provides information about the relation links in E.

 Next, given the type of representation, we must consider the specific content of the data representation, for which there is a large space of choices.
 For instance, features for the nodes and links of a graph can be constructed using a wide range of aggregation functions, based on multiple kinds of links and paths.
-SRL researchers have already recognized the importance of such data representation choices (e.g., Getoor & Diehl, 2005), and many separate studies have examined techniques for feature construction (Neville et al., 2003a), node weighting (Tang et al., 2009), link prediction (Taskar et al., 2003), etc. However, this article is the first to comprehensively survey and assess approaches to relational representation transformation for graph-based data.
+SRL researchers have already recognized the importance of such data representation choices (e.g., Getoor & Diehl, 2005), and many separate studies have examined techniques for feature construction (Neville, Jensen, Friedland, & Hay, 2003), node weighting (Tang, Musolesi, Mascolo, & Latora, 2009), link prediction (Taskar, Wong, Abbeel, & Koller, 2003), etc. However, this article is the first to comprehensively survey approaches to relational representation transformation for graph-based data.

 Given a set of (graph-based) relational data, we define relational representation transformation as any change to the space of links, nodes, and/or features used to represent the data.
 Typically, the goal of this transformation is to improve the performance of some subsequent SRL application.
-For instance, in Figure 1 the original graph representation G is transformed into a new representation $\tilde{G}$ where links, nodes, and features (such as link weights) have been
+For instance, in Figure 1 the original graph representation Gis transformed into a new representation $\tilde{G}$ where links, nodes, and features (such as link weights) have been added, and some links have been removed.
+Some SRL algorithm or analysis is then applied to the new representation, for instance to classify the nodes or to identify anomalous links.
+The particular transformations that are used to produce $\tilde{G}$ will vary depending upon the intended application, but can sometimes substantially improve the accuracy, speed, or complexity of the final application.
+For instance, Gallagher, Tong, Eliassi-Rad, and Faloutsos (2008) found that adding links between similar nodes could increase node classification accuracy by up to 15% on some tasks.
+Similarly, Neville and Jensen (2005) demonstrated that adding nodes which represent underlying groups enabled both simpler inference and increased accuracy.